hunter-sutton/Versa-GPT/README.md

     - [ ] Change max_tokens
 - [ ] Allow user to save conversations and prompts to be loaded later
 ### Plugins
+- [ ] PDF Reader Improvements
+    - [ ] List PDFs for the user to choose from
+    - [ ] Allow user to specify page numbers to read
 - [ ] Google Search
 - [ ] Wolfram Alpha
 - [ ] Write/Execute Code
+- [ ] Prompt Improver